 What does an abuse prevention order do?

 An abuse prevention order is a court order.
 That means that only a judge can change the order.
-The person who requested the order can’t change or end the order without going back to court.
+The person who requested the order can’t change or end the order without contacting the court and asking the judge to change the order.
 Even if the plaintiff seems to request or allow conduct forbidden by the order, you will be in violation of the abuse prevention order unless a judge has changed it.

 If you’re ordered not to abuse the plaintiff, this means that you can’t:

 - Do anything that gives the plaintiff reason to fear that you might cause them physical harm.

 - Use force or a threat of any kind to make the plaintiff have sex unwillingly

 If you’re ordered to have no contact with the plaintiff, this means that:

 - You must stay a specific number of feet/yards away from the plaintiff.
 The distance you must remain away is listed on the order.